When you’ve damaged stainless steel needing a weld repair.

 If your welder is a cheaper flux core only welder, the question you may be asking is: Can I weld stainless steel with a gasless MIG welder?

-Some of the cheapest gasless welders have MIG in their title but they do not feed shielding gas.
-They often also claim to weld stainless steel but it is unlikely.
+Some of the cheapest gasless welders have MIG in their title but they don’t feed shielding gas.
+They often also claim to weld stainless steel but it’s unlikely.